 Students can be enrolled without current or immediate proof of immunizations.
-However, the student will be suspended until or unless parent submits documentary proof and they are not exempted from immunization pursuant to ARS 15-873.
+However, the student will be suspended and may not attend school until or unless the parent or guardian submits documentary proof and they are not exempted from immunization pursuant to ARS 15-873.